Steve Evans (footballer, born 1962)

-Stephen James Evans (born 30 October 1962) is a Scottish professional football manager and former player who was most recently the manager of EFL League One club Rotherham United.
+Stephen James Evans (born 30 October 1962) is a Scottish professional football manager and former player who is the manager of club Bristol Rovers.

 Born in Glasgow, Scotland, Evans played professional football for Bolton Wanderers, Clyde, Albion Rovers, Ayr United, Hamilton Academical and St Johnstone until a knee ligament injury ended his playing career at 24.

-After his retirement he became a manager.
+After his retirement, he became a manager.
 Prior to taking charge at Crawley Town, he managed Stamford and Boston United, the latter on two occasions.

 A controversial figure, whilst manager of Boston United he was successfully prosecuted for tax evasion.
 However, in charge of Rotherham United, he led the club to two successive promotions.
 He left the club in late September 2015.
 On 19 October 2015, Evans replaced Uwe Rösler as head coach of Leeds United, before being sacked in May 2016.

 Early life

 Born in Glasgow, Scotland, Evans was spotted by scouts from English team Bolton Wanderers when playing for his local youth football club in Glasgow, and he joined Bolton after leaving school.